OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-06.md

 For the one who sows to please their own flesh will reap destruction from the flesh, but the one who sows to please the Spirit will reap eternal life from the Spirit.

 ## Galatians 6:9
-Let us not become weary in doing good, for at the proper time, we will reap a harvest if we do not give up.
+Let us not grow weary in doing good, for at the right time, we will reap a harvest if we do not give up.

 ## Galatians 6:10
 Therefore, as we have the opportunity, let us do good to all people, especially to those who belong to the household of faith.

 ## Galatians 6:11
-See what large letters I use as I write to you with my own hand!
+Notice the large letters I use as I write to you with my own hand!

 ## Galatians 6:12
 Those who want to make a good impression in the flesh are trying to compel you to be circumcised, only to avoid persecution for the cross of Christ.